Cupertino Historical Society & Museum

 Executive Committee

-Neeraj Mathur, President
+Neeraj Mathur, Past President

 Neeraj moved to Cupertino, CA from New Jersey in 2018, with his wife Savita, 20-year-old and 15-year-old sons Kush and Vansh.
 Kush is attending the University of California, Berkeley majoring in Computer Science and Vansh is a freshman at Cupertino High School.
 Neeraj is passionate about contributing to the efforts to increase students’ learning opportunities and enhance their academic achievement.
 As a family, they have been involved in elevating students’ education through multiple channels.
 After moving to Cupertino, Neeraj and his family continued the community engagement by participating in Cupertino’s Sister Cities program and had the privilege of being selected as one of the host families to host a middle school student from Hsinchu, Taiwan.
 Vansh subsequently travelled to Hsinchu as part of this program and experienced, according to him, the “best time of his life”, as he furthered his appreciation of culture and community and drew parallels between Cupertino and Hsinchu lifestyles.
 Neeraj and his family have gained many invaluable opportunities and learning experiences in Cupertino, and it has been their family’s passion to continue contributing to the local community to ensure that everyone can share those same experiences.
 As a Board Member at Cupertino Historical Society + Museum, Neeraj is particularly excited about assisting in strengthening the sense of community at Cupertino and an opportunity to share Cupertino’s history and educational resources with students, scholars, and the public.